I’m glad I learned about parallelograms instead of how to do taxes. It’s really come in handy this parallelogram season.

 Aesop’s Sushi: A tuna in-hand is worth two in the ocean.

 Suppose you have $100 and someone you know and trust (just enough) asks you for $100.
 You initially tell them to get lost because you’re going out for sushi tonight.
 But then, he/she/they sweetens the deal and says, “I’ll give you $110 tomorrow.”
 Now you’re interested because if you wait until tomorrow and he pays you back, not only can you get sushi, you can also get two coffees before brunch the following morning.
 The additional $10 is called interest and in this case it worked out to be 10% ($10 / $100).
 This is the part you know.
 But what about a reverse scenario, where you know you are going to get $110 tomorrow, but you want to figure out what that is worth to you today?
 This is called the present value.
 Essentially, you have to quantify the value of time (hard), the chance that you may not get the money (also hard), and what else you could do with that money (slightly easier and more fun, but still hard).
 That process is called discounting and the number is the rate at which you do it, hence discount rate.
 In this case, we may determine that the interest rate is the best discount rate, so we use the same 10% ($110 / 1.10 = $100).

-When figuring out the present value we put a 1 in the denominator plus the discount rate to get a smaller number.
-If we take the one away like in the initial formula, we are assuming that the top number (cash flow) will go on forever and that the bottom number (discount rate) is the right number forever.
-That’s called a perpetuity, but anyone offering you a perpetuity (money forever) is probably giving you a crummy deal so we’ll skip that for now.
+When figuring out the present value, we put a 1 in the denominator plus the discount rate to get a smaller number.
+Without it, as in the first equation, we are assuming that the top number (cash flow) will go on forever and that the bottom number (discount rate) is the right number forever.
+That is called a perpetuity, but anyone offering you a perpetuity (money forever) is probably giving you a crummy deal, so we’ll skip that for now.